Assad says Turkey talks must be based on ending 'occupation'

 Turkish Foreign Minister Mevlut Cavusoglu said on Thursday he could meet his Syrian counterpart Faisal Mekdad early in February, rejecting reports that the two could meet next week.

-Such a meeting would mark the highest-level talks between Ankara and Damascus since the Syrian war began in 2011.
+Syria has made no official comment on the timing of such a meeting, which would mark the highest-level talks between Ankara and Damascus since the Syrian war began in 2011.

-There has been no official Syrian comment on when such a meeting might happen.
-L8N33W1P3
+Iran's Foreign Minister Hossein Amirabdollahian said on Friday his country - Assad's other main ally - was "happy with the dialogue taking place between Syria and Turkey".
+S8N33R05F

+Amirabdollahian will travel to Damascus on Saturday for talks with his Syrian counterpart, according to pro-government Syrian daily Al-Watan.

 (Reporting by Maya Gebeily; Editing by Tom Perry and Angus MacSwan)